Table of Contents

 AR-driven 3D rendering

-The development of AR applications requires solving a fundamental issue: the rendering of AR content.
-This article will take plane image tracking as an example to describe the basic modules, processes, and rendering implementation of AR applications.
+Developing AR applications requires solving a fundamental problem: rendering AR content.
+This article will use planar image tracking as an example to describe the basic modules, processes, and rendering implementation of AR applications.

-A typical AR application usually involves recognizing specific images, objects, or scenes from camera images, tracking their position and orientation, and rendering virtual content (3D models) according to this position and orientation.
+A typical AR application usually involves recognizing specific images, objects, or scenes from camera images, tracking their positions and poses, and rendering virtual content (3D models) accordingly.

 image tracking

-For example, the above image shows an AR application with planar image tracking.
+For example, the above image shows an AR application for planar graphic tracking

-The following is a schematic diagram of the application flow.
+Below is a schematic diagram of the application process.

 flowchart TD